-It’s not a shock that your customers want to resolve their concerns the first time.
-And no one wants to wait on hold too long or call back more than necessary.
-Duh, right?
+It’s not surprising that your customers want to resolve their concerns the first time they call you.
+And no one wants to wait on hold for what seems like ages or be bounced around multiple call center agents.

 What is an automatic call distribution system?

 Automatic call distribution (ACD) is a call management feature within a business phone system.
 ACD answers incoming calls and routes them to an available agent.

 You can distribute calls based on caller ID, business hours, support level, and IVR selections.
 As a result, inbound calls reach the right agent or department quickly and without the caller having to dial a different number.